Linear algebra libraries

 plt.axis('off')

-Butcher Tableau¶
+The Butcher Tableau¶

 The Butcher tableau is a table that summarizes the coefficients of the method

 We read the Butcher Tableau from bottom to top, starting with the final step, and then going up the table to see how each step is constructed from the previous steps.
 However, computationally, we traverse the table from top to bottom.
-The all-zero row always corresponds to the forward Euler step, which serves as a base case for the recursion
+The all-zero row always corresponds to the forward Euler step (), which serves as a base case for the recursion.

 \begin{array} {c|c} 0 & 0\ \hline & 1 \end{array}